What’s included in the “cost of attendance”?

 Our family’s financial situation has changed.
 What should we do?

 First, try to determine the financial implications of the new situation.
 Is it temporary/voluntary?
 Is the impact one-time or sustained?
 Once you determine the overall effect on your family’s income, write or send an email to SFS.
-We will request supporting documentation and ask you to complete a Request for Review form.
+We will request supporting documentation and ask you to complete an Appeal form.
 We will review your new information and determine if there is eligibility for additional financial assistance for the academic year.
 Financial aid increases are contingent on the availability of funds.